Top Articles

 “So maybe the vexatious complaint alerted Council to the concerts, then Council then looked at the co-op’s licences, and concluded they didn’t cover these concerts.

-“Perhaps the co-op are now (a) trying to argue to Council that a venue licence is not needed; or (b) negotiating with Council about the quickest way they can obtain such a licence.
+“Perhaps the co-op are now trying to argue to Council that a venue licence is not needed, or negotiating with Council about the quickest way they can obtain such a licence.
 And the wheels of bureaucracy turn slowly.

-“So Council might just be trading cautiously/legalistically about this, after all they have supported and sponsored some (of our) events in the past.
+“So Council might just be treading cautiously/legalistically about this, after all they have supported and sponsored some of our events in the past.

 The source concluded that letters to Councillor Winston Johnston supporting Crystal Waters Music Club “certainly won’t hurt”.

-Email your support for the club to winston.johnston@sunshinecoast.qld.gov.au or tell us your thoughts here: https://yelo.live/contact/
+Email your support for the club to winston.johnston@sunshinecoast.qld.gov.au or tell us your thoughts via the YELO contact page.

 How do you vote?